DIDSR/DICaugment/docs/source/installation.rst

 Installation
 =============================

-This guide will walk you through the installation process for Albumentations3D, a Python package for 3D image augmentation specifically designed for volumetric 3D images like CT scans.
+This guide will walk you through the installation process for DICaugment, a Python package for 3D image augmentation specifically designed for volumetric 3D images like CT scans.